lorenzoorsingher/SIV_project/README.md

 ## General Information

-The project is entirely built in python and, while for many tasks we relayed on third party libraries such as OpenCV, we made sure to implements as many components as possible from scratch, deep diving into the logic that goes behind a full VO system.
-For our benchmarks we used [KITTI](https://www.cvlibs.net/datasets/kitti/) as well as clips recorded by the team.
+The project is entirely built in Python and, while for many tasks we relayed on third-party libraries such as OpenCV, we made sure to implement as many components as possible from scratch, deep diving into the logic that goes behind a full VO system.
+For our benchmarks, we used [KITTI](https://www.cvlibs.net/datasets/kitti/) as well as clips recorded by the team.

 ### Project Structure